BrentBaccala/NPDC/GNS3/README.md

    `./upload-image.py ubuntu-20.04-server-cloudimg-amd64.img`

-   The most uncommon Python3 package that this script uses is `python3-requests-toolbelt`
+   The most uncommon Python3 package that this script uses is `python3-requests-toolbelt`.
+   You may need to install it with apt.

    If this step works, then you have REST API access to the GNS3 server.